Discovery of Precision Oncology Drugs

 Biochemical Characterization of Inhibitor-Target Interaction

-Precision Medicine also concerns the precise targeting of your compound.
 Selective molecular drug-target interactions decrease the likelihood of off-target toxicity.
-The optimization of structure-activity relation is facilitated by a variety of assays, such as ResidenceTimer™ for the determination of the target residence time of a drug on its target (Uitdehaag et al., 2017).
-The longer the residence time, the longer the target is inhibited.
+The optimization of structure-activity relationships is facilitated by a variety of assays, including ResidenceTimer™ (Uitdehaag et al., 2017).
+The longer the residence time of a drug on its target, the longer the target is inhibited.
 The biochemical and kinetic selectivity of inhibitors form a basis for differentiation of drug candidates (Willemsen-Seegers et al., 2017).
-Further mechanistic understanding of the interactions can be provided by looking at the thermal stability of a protein in the presence and absence of a compound and resolution of drug-target crystal structures (Grobben et al., 2020).
+Further mechanistic understanding of the interactions can be provided through enzymatic activity assays, by looking at the thermal stability of a protein in the presence and absence of a compound and through resolution of drug-target crystal structures (Grobben et al., 2020).

 Quality.
 Flexibility.
 Short Turnaround Time.